MikroElektronika/mikrosdk_click_v2/clicks/ldc1000/DETAILS.md

 ## Examples Description

-> This example showcases how to initialize and configure the logger and click modules and read and display proximity and impendance data.
+> This example showcases how to initialize and configure the logger and Click modules and read and display proximity and impendance data.

 **The demo application is composed of two sections :**

 ### Application Init

-> This function initializes and configures the logger and click modules.
+> This function initializes and configures the logger and Click modules.
 Configuration data is written to the: rp maximum/minimum, sensor frequency, LDC/Clock/Power registers.

 ```c